JensRantil/jensrantil.github.io/content/posts/2023-11-14_simplicity-toolkit-programming-part-2.md

     requests and shuts down.

 I try to do as much as possible during the boot phase instead of when serving.
+For example, if I can read up some small data from the database and store it as an in-memory immutable object for the rest of the application, I prefer that over having to read from the database on every API call.

 This has the following benefits:

  * **Fewer incidents.** If anything goes wrong during boot, the application